-The North Conway Academic Center is our newest location, right in the heart of North Conway Village, at 2541 White Mountain Highway.
-There is a wide variety of course offerings with morning, afternoon and evening classes, so working toward a degree or certificate in the Mt.
+The North Conway Academic Center lies in the heart of North Conway Village, at 2541 White Mountain Highway.
+It offers a wide variety of courses, with morning, afternoon, and evening classes available, so working toward a degree or certificate in the Mt.
 Washington Valley is easy!
-Staff members at the North Conway Academic Center can assist with college admissions procedures, financial aid information, and academic advising and support.
-Tutoring, disability support services and college counseling is available by appointment.
+Staff members at the North Conway Academic Center can assist with procedures for college admissions, financial aid information, and academic advising and support.
+Tutoring, accessibility support services, and college counseling are available by appointment.

 Along with general education courses, students can enroll in courses in the following areas: accounting, business administration, early childhood education, human services, and information technology.
-The North Conway Academic Center is home to the Veterinary Assistant Certificate Program.
+The North Conway Academic Center is home to the Veterinary Assistant and Massage Therapy certificate programs.
 The center is open Monday through Friday.
+For additional information about the center, call (603) 356-7926.